AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Manually update virtio drivers on Windows instances.md

     In this example, open the amd64 subfolder in the C:\\test\\210408.1454.1459\_bin\\Win8\\amd64 path because the Windows instance is running a Windows Server 2012 R2 operating system.

-5. After theamd64 subfolder is opened, press the Shift key and right-click a blank area at the same time.
+5. After the amd64 subfolder is opened, press the Shift key and right-click a blank area at the same time.
 Then, select **Open PowerShell window here**.

     ![powershell](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/8492565261/p274577.png)